promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 The first time you try a model, you are likely to fail.
 Your options are then to find a model that will work, or to prove that no model will work.
 You must succeed, or you must prove unicorns do not exist.
-Under some circumstances, if you have the math and the problem is well-behaved, you may be able to prove that modeling is impossible.
+Under some circumstances, if you have the math and the problem is well-behaved, you may be able to mathematically prove that modeling is impossible.
 But, alas, in my experience, mathematical proof is not compelling to stakeholders.
 People want and understand empirical results.
 In practice, the only way to prove that no model will work &mdash; or no model will work better &mdash; is by deduction: to try *everything*.